ibm-cloud-docs/openwhisk/functions-cli.md

    <dd>The name of an action.
 This value is required.</dd>

    <dt>--save</dt>
    <dd>You can get and locally save code associated with an existing action, except for sequences and Docker actions.
 The <em>FILENAME</em> corresponds with an existing action name in the current working directory and the file extension  corresponds to the action kind.
-For example, for action code that is a zip file, an extension of .zip is used.
+For example, for action code that is an archive file, an extension of .zip is used.
 This flag is optional.</dd>

   <dt>--save-as <em>FILENAME</em></dt>
   <dd>Save the code for actions in a custom-named file by providing a file path, <em>FILENAME</em>, and extension.
 This flag is optional.</dd>